-The Protected Disclosure Act 2012 (the Act) encourages and facilitates making disclosures of improper conduct by public bodies or public sector employees, and protects people making disclosures.
+The Public Interest Disclosures Act 2012 (formerly the Protected Disclosure Act 2012) encourages and facilitates making disclosures of improper conduct by public bodies or public sector employees, and protects people making disclosures.

-The State Revenue Office, which values transparency and accountability, does not tolerate improper or corrupt conduct and is committed to the Act's aims and objectives.
+The State Revenue Office values transparency and accountability, and does not tolerate improper or corrupt conduct.

-We support the making of disclosures revealing improper conduct and will take all reasonable steps to protect people making disclosures from any detrimental action in reprisal.
+We support the making of disclosures revealing improper conduct and will take all reasonable steps to protect people making disclosures from reprisals.
 We are also committed to affording natural justice to the person subject of the disclosure.

 What is improper conduct?

-- Of any person adversely affecting the honest performance by a public officer or public body of their functions.
+- Conduct of any person that adversely affects the honest performance by a public officer of their functions.

 How do I make a disclosure?

-A disclosure of improper conduct or corrupt conduct by the State Revenue Office or its employees should be made directly to the Independent Broad-based Anti-corruption Commission (IBAC).
-The Act does not permit a disclosure of improper conduct to be made directly to us.
+A disclosure of improper conduct by the State Revenue Office or its employees should be made directly to the Independent Broad-based Anti-corruption Commission (IBAC).
+The Act does not permit public interest disclosures to be made directly to the State Revenue Office.

-Once we have been notified by IBAC about a protected disclosure investigation, we take all reasonable steps to protect the discloser from reprisal and manage their welfare.
-For more information, download our Procedures for Protected Disclosure.
+Once we have been notified by IBAC about a public interest disclosure investigation, we will take all reasonable steps to protect the discloser from reprisal and manage their welfare.
+For more information, download our Public Interest Disclosures Procedures.

-For more information about protected disclosures, please contact:
+For more information about public interest disclosures, visit the IBAC website or contact:

 Executive Director, Policy, Advisory and Legal Services